PostHog/posthog.com/contents/handbook/engineering/support-hero.md

 * You can also see conversations which have been assigned to you in the Unthread app Home page.

 * You can close a conversation by using the context menu either in the Unthread app Home page or the More Actions context menu in the Slack thread itself.
+Adding a ✅ reaction to a thread will also mark it as closed (👀 will move it to in progress)

 * You can also re-assign the conversation in the same way if you need (for example) a secondary person to take over.